This site is sponsored by our friends at ReviewShepherd.

 Selecting the correct landing page is critically important in terms of optimizing for conversion rate.
 If you don’t have a landing page that gives searchers exactly what they are looking for, your conversion rate will be poor.
 So for a term such as “denver motels” the landing page should clearly be about “Denver Motels” (i.e. have “Denver Motels” in the title tag, H1 tag, etc) as well as list a variety of motels in Denver.
 Keep bids low for terms that you do not have good landing pages for so that even if your conversion rate is poor your cost per conversion will still be satisfactory.

 Google’s keywordless ads product is the ultimate keyword discovery tool; however, it is most definitely not the ultimate converting tool.
 The product matches to lots of irrelevant queries, and even the relevant queries typically don’t perform very well due to dynamically generated ads and in many cases sub-par landing pages.
 For this reason it is recommended that you bid the product extremely low and utilize it primarily as a keyword discovery tool.
 Pull out any high volume terms and build them out in your other accounts.
 It is really best to rely on SEO to pick up the really low volume longtail keywords.
-If your site is needing more of a search engine optimization presence a couple highly recommended companies are Texas SEO Team and Albuquerque SEO Team.
+If your site is needing more of a search engine optimization presence a highly recommended company is SEO Team.

 Unless it is absolutely necessary, never run keyword insert ads in ad groups that are running broad match.
 They will make your ads appear relevant even when in reality your landing page is not, causing your conversion rate to suffer.
 Keyword insert and broad match is a bad combination.